tomedunn/the-finished-book/_classes/stunning-strike.md

 ## Probability of Stunning a Monster

-Using the above formula, the probability of our monk landing a Stunning Strike can be calculated for a wide array of monsters taken from official source books.
-To understand how likely it is for our monk to encounter a monster with a given probability of being stunned, the figure below groups  monsters by their Stunning Strike probability and plots the number of monsters in each category.
+Using Eqn. \eqref{eq:prob-stun}, the probability of our monk landing a Stunning Strike can be calculated for a wide array of monsters taken from official source books.
+To understand how likely it is for our monk to encounter a monster with a given probability of being stunned, Fig. 1 below groups monsters by their Stunning Strike probability and plots the number of monsters in each category.

 <center>
 <figure style="width:1200px;min-width:50%;max-width:100%" alt="Stunning Strike probability distribution">
     <img src="{{ site.url }}{{ site.baseurl }}/classes/stunning-strike/stun-probability-distribution-categories.svg">
-    <figcaption>Distribution of Stunning Strike probabilities.</figcaption>
+    <figcaption>Figure 1: Distribution of Stunning Strike probabilities.</figcaption>
 </figure>
 </center>

 Right away we see why our monster categories are important for this analysis.
 While the shape of the distribution for Generic monsters widens as our monk levels up, the average remains fairly consistently around 50%.
 Unique monsters, though, have a similar distribution to Generic monsters at levels 5 and 10, but shift much more towards the lower end of the spectrum for levels 15 and 20.
 Finally, Legendary monsters are nearly absent from our level 5 distribution and for levels 10, 15, and 20 they skew consistently towards lower chances of being stunned.

-To further illustrate these observations, the previous data is plotted again in the figure below.
+To further illustrate these observations, the previous data is plotted again in Fig. 2 below.
 It shows the average stun probability (dashed line), along with the 80% confidence interval (shaded region) for each category of monsters.

 <center>
 <figure style="width:1200px;min-width:50%;max-width:100%" alt="Stunning Strike probability range">
     <img src="{{ site.url }}{{ site.baseurl }}/classes/stunning-strike/stun-probability-confidence80-categories.svg">
-    <figcaption>Average probability of landing a Stunning Strike along with 80% confidence interval.</figcaption>
+    <figcaption>Figure 2: Average probability of landing a Stunning Strike along with 80% confidence interval.</figcaption>
 </figure>
 </center>